In This Guide — 20 Strategic Topics

 Multi-year (3–5 years): Locks in prices, provides budget predictability.
 Broadcom values guaranteed revenue and offers better discounts.
 But reduces flexibility if needs change or alternatives emerge.

 Short-term (1 year): Maximum agility but higher annual cost.
 Requires frequent negotiations with potentially less leverage.
-Can be used as leverage — "we'll only do 1 year if terms don't improve."
+Can be used as leverage: “we’ll only do 1 year if terms don’t improve.”

 Price locks: In any multi-year deal, ensure pricing is fixed or capped.
-Avoid "year 1 discounted, years 2–3 to be negotiated."
+Avoid “year 1 discounted, years 2–3 to be negotiated.”
 Include mid-term review clauses at 24-month mark.
-Negotiate step-up/step-down options at anniversaries.

 Bundle risk: VMware consolidated formerly separate products into bundles (Cloud Foundation forces NSX and vSAN purchase even if not needed).
 Symantec’s Integrated Cyber Defense suite may overlap with existing tools.